SUNSHINE COAST BEAR ALLIANCE

 evelyn kirkaldy

-As an illustrator and graphic designer, a graduate from the Ontario College of Art’s Communication and Design Program, Evelyn worked for many prominent advertising agencies, but eventually shifted her focus to fine art.
-Because of her love for the outdoors, she became an active proponent for the preservation of wilderness and wildlife, and especially bears.
+After graduating from the Ontario College of Art in Communication and Design, Evelyn worked as an illustrator, graphic designer and art director for many prominent clients and advertising agencies, full time as well as on a freelance basis, but eventually shifted her focus to fine art.
+Because of her love for the outdoors, she eventually became an active proponent for the preservation of wilderness and wildlife, and especially bears.
 Accordingly, she graduated with honours as a wildlife technician from Selkirk College’s Recreation, Fish and Wildlife Program.

-Evelyn has been teaching “Bear Safety at Home and in the Woods” for almost 30 years.
-She has created artwork and educational materials as well as launched and served as advisor, spokesperson and coordinator for several organizations that advocate for bears.
+Evelyn has been creating educational printed materials and teaching “Bear Safety at Home and in the Woods” for almost 30 years.
+She launched and served as advisor, spokesperson and coordinator for several organizations that advocate for bears.

-Evelyn joined SCBA in March of 2026 and she looks forward to continuing her work, “Teaching people how to live with bears and teaching bears how to live with people”.
+Evelyn joined SCBA in March of 2026, and looks forward to continuing her work, “Teaching people how to live with bears and teaching bears how to live with people”.

 Natalie kawaja